Charge the MacBook Pro battery

 Battery usage history.
 Go to System Settings and click Battery to see your battery’s usage over the past 24 hours or the last 10 days.

 Conserve battery power.
 To extend battery life on a given charge, you can reduce the display brightness, close apps, and disconnect peripheral devices you’re not using.
 In System Settings, click Battery in the sidebar to change your power settings.
 If your MacBook Pro is in sleep when a device is connected to it, the device’s battery may drain.

 The battery in your Mac, including troubleshooting information, see the Apple Support article Get help with your Mac notebook battery.

-How to monitor the battery in your Mac, see Monitor your portable Mac computer’s battery in the macOS User Guide.
+How to monitor the battery in your Mac or check its condition, see Monitor your portable Mac computer’s battery and Check the condition of your Mac notebook’s battery in the macOS User Guide.